Norwegian ID Centre's International ID Day 2018

 Zoran Djokovicis an independent consultant.
 He will be presenting the Compendium of Good Practices in Identity Management in the OSCE Region, an overview and comparative analysis of identity management systems of OSCE participating states.
 The publication is the result of consultations initiated in 2013, and the subsequent process which included a series of expert meetings and a detailed questionnaire distributed to all OSCE participating States in August 2016.

-Knut Ivarson Øvregård is Senior Adviser at the Norwegian ID Centre.
-He will explain how the international development in secure ID will affect Norway in the future.
+12.00 - 12.15 Knut Ivarson Øvregård is Senior Adviser at the Norwegian ID Centre.
+He will speak about the international trends related to ID fraud and secure ID, and about the situation in Norway.
 There is no joint standard in Norway on what is secure ID, and different players have reached different conclusions regarding risk and necessary control measures.

 e-birth and e-death notification systems, placed at the Ministry of Health.